netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/use-cases/xdp_use_case_ddos_scrubber.rst

 DDoS attacks are usually very specific, and are often stopped by spotting a very specific pattern in the packet that is constant enough to identify the bad traffic.
-It is key that they can quicky construct an XDP program matching this very specific pattern, without risking affecting the stability of other XDP filters.
+It is key that they can quickly construct an XDP program matching this very specific pattern, without risking affecting the stability of other XDP filters.